 Then I added some DIY Grinch ornaments and a Grinch tree-topper to finish it all off.

-I also decided to do all of this on my white Christmas tree since I think it makes the red and green decorations stand out.
+I also decided to do all of this on my white Christmas tree since I think it makes the red and green holiday decorations stand out.
+I think Dr. Seuss would be proud!

 Now, let’s get on with the steps I took to decorate my white Grinch Christmas tree.